Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

-We first prove that on a temporal path, in general, a Nash equilibrium is not guaranteed to exist.
-Afterwards, we show that as soon as the temporal path fulfills the superset property, up to symmetry and tie-breaking, every game admits a unique Nash equilibrium.
+We first prove that a Nash equilibrium is in general not guaranteed to exist in temporal diffusion games, not even on temporal paths.
+Afterwards, we show that as soon as a temporal tree is temporally connected, every game admits a Nash equilibrium.

-We start by showing that the temporal diffusion game on the temporal path depicted in \Cref{example} (where every edge of the underlying graph only occurs at one point of time) does not admit a Nash equilibrium.
-This is in contrast to the static case where a Nash equilibrium is guaranteed to exist on every path \cite[Theorem 1]{roshan}. \begin{theorem} There is a temporal path~$\Pp$ such that there is no Nash equilibrium in $\Diff(\Pp,2)$. \end{theorem} \begin{proof} We prove the theorem by showing that for $\mathcal{P}= ([6],E_1,\ldots,E_{5})$ with $E_t = \{ \{t, t+1\}\}$ for $t\in [5]$ (see \Cref{example}), there is no Nash equilibrium in~$\Diff(\mathcal{P},2)$.
+We start by showing that the temporal diffusion game on the temporal path depicted in \Cref{example} (where every edge of the underlying graph only occurs in one layer) does not admit a Nash equilibrium.
+This is in contrast to the static case where a Nash equilibrium is guaranteed to exist on every path \cite[Theorem 1]{roshan}. \begin{theorem} There is a temporal path~$\Pp$ such that there is no Nash equilibrium in $\Diff(\Pp,2)$. \end{theorem} \begin{proof} We prove the theorem by showing that for the temporal path~$\mathcal{P}= ([6], (E_1,\ldots,E_{5}))$ with lifetime~5 and $E_t = \{ \{t, t+1\}\}$ for $t\in [5]$ (see \Cref{example}), there is no Nash equilibrium in~$\Diff(\mathcal{P},2)$.
 For the sake of contradiction, assume that~$(p_1, p_2)$ with $p_1<p_2$ is a Nash equilibrium in~$\Diff(\mathcal{P},2)$.
 Player $1$ colors all vertices in~$[\max(1,p_1-1),p_2-1]$ and player $2$ all vertices in $[p_2,n]$.

-Note that $p_2=p_1+1$ must hold, as otherwise player 2 can color additional vertices by moving to vertex $p_1+1$.
+Clearly, $p_2=p_1+1$ must hold, as otherwise player 2 can color additional vertices by moving to vertex $p_1+1$.
 Moreover, if $p_1\geq 3$, then player~1 can additionally color vertex~$1$ by moving to vertex~$1$.
-Thus, $p_1\in \{1,2\}$, $p_2=p_1+1$, and~$p_2\in \{2,3\}$.
+Thus, $p_1\in \{1,2\}$, $p_2=p_1+1$, and thereby~$p_2\in \{2,3\}$.
 However, this implies that player~1 colors at most two vertices and can increase her payoff by moving to vertex~4, thereby coloring three vertices. \end{proof}